 Moderator: Claire Doole, former BBC journalist

-This live webinar including interactive Q&A session will be broadcast on 27 September 2023 at 14:00 CEST.
-Find your time zone here.
+This live webinar including interactive Q&A session was broadcast on 27 September 2023.

 If you have questions or comments, please let us know: email@example.com.